 Now you have to start the Jenkins service so we can use it and enable it on boot so if the system will reboot Jenkins will start automatically:

 systemctl start jenkins systemctl enable jenkins systemctl status jenkins

 Step 4.
 Configure Firewall.

-You know Jenkins is works on port 8080 so we need to allow connection on that port by adding it in firewall:
+You know Jenkins is working on port 8080 so we need to allow connection on that port by adding it to the firewall:

 firewall-cmd --zone=public --permanent --add-port=8080/tcp firewall-cmd --reload

 Jenkins will be available on HTTP port 8080 by default.
 Open your favorite browser and navigate to

 http://server-ip:8080 and complete the required steps to finish the installation.
 Default installation password can be found at